top of page

 • Ability to eat safely, including appropriate pacing and chewing

-• Interacting with and eating foods of various tastes, textures, temperatures
+• Interacting with and eating foods of various forms

 • Oral Motor Skills